-- Raw apple cider vinegar.
-You can mix this with a few ounces of water and drink it down.
-This will help break up the stones.
-Raw apple cider vinegar is also great to help prevent future kidney stone formation.
+- Try raw apple cider vinegar.
+You can mix this with a few ounces of water to make it more palatable.
+This will also help break up the stones and can help prevent future kidney stone formation.

-- Eat foods that are diuretic.
-Celery, Brussels sprouts, cucumber, watermelon, and asparagus are all great foods to eat to help you pass kidney stones.
+- Eat diuretic foods.
+Celery, brussels sprouts, cucumber, watermelon, and asparagus are great foods to help with passing kidney stones.

 Shock Wave Therapy

-This form of therapy consists of shock waves to help break up the kidney stone into smaller pieces, which will then be able to pass more easily out of the body.
-Extracorporeal Shock Wave Lithotripsy (ESWL) is usually used with stones larger than 5mm but no larger than 2cm, and with stones that are in the kidney or close to it, meaning they have not traveled far down the ureter to exit the body.
+This form of therapy consists of shock waves to help break up the kidney stone into smaller pieces, which will then allow them to pass more easily out of the body.
+Extracorporeal Shock Wave Lithotripsy (ESWL) is used with stones larger than 5mm but no larger than 2cm, and with stones that are inside of the kidney, meaning they have not traveled down the ureter to exit the body.
 This treatment is also used when the stone is blocking urine flow and causing extreme pain.
-The procedure lasts about an hour and you may be put under general anesthesia.
-This outpatient procedure cannot be used for extremely obese patients or pregnant patients.
-There are risks for kidney injury with this treatment, and you should discuss it further with your doctor.
+The procedure lasts about an hour and may require general anesthesia.
+This outpatient procedure cannot be used for obese or pregnant patients as there are risks for kidney injury with this treatment.

 Medication or Surgery

 Medication may help you if you have a small kidney stone that you are trying to pass naturally.
 Alpha-blockers are a common medication for kidney stones.
 These work by relaxing the muscles in your urinary tract, and therefore helping the stone to pass less painfully.

 Surgery will be required if you have a very large kidney stone that cannot be passed out of the body.
 To avoid the need for surgery, use our tips to minimize your risk for kidney stones and help break up any mineral deposits that may form in your kidneys over time.